 History of the Species in North Harris

-North Harris is home to red deer herd of around one thousand animals.
+North Harris is home to a large red deer population.

 The deer in the Western Isles are thought to be some of the most genetically pure red deer in Scotland.
 Being isolated from the mainland population they have not come into contact with the introduced Sika deer which have spread through large areas of the mainland and hybridised with red deer.
 The origins of red deer on Harris are uncertain; it is thought that they are unlikely to have been able to swim out to colonise the islands of their own accord but it is not known when they were introduced.